sheldor1510/spotifynder/team/m2/users.md

 ## Primary Audience

-The primary users of **Spotify Campus Connect** are university students aged 18-25 who are looking to build a sense of community through shared music tastes.
+The primary users of **Spotifynder** are university students aged 18-25 who are looking to build a sense of community through shared music tastes.
 This group includes a variety of individuals such as:

 - **Music Enthusiasts**: Students who are deeply passionate about music, frequently curate playlists, and actively explore new genres and artists.
 They seek to connect with others who share their musical interests, hoping to form friendships and communities based on these shared tastes.